Do Foundational Audio Encoders Understand Music Structure?: Experiments

 \subsection{Experimental Settings}

-We set the frame rate of the MSA labels to 2 Hz ($T=60$).
-For training, we used a batch size ($B$) of 8, the AdamW optimizer~\cite{optimizer_adamw} with a weight decay of 0.01, a learning rate of 0.0001, a warmup period of 5 epochs, and cosine annealing for learning rate scheduling.
-The models were trained for 100 epochs, and the model with the highest validation score was selected.
-For post-processing, we applied the peak-picking algorithm~\cite{MSA_2014_ullrich} to detect boundaries, then chose the function labels with the highest probability in each segment~\cite{MSA_2022_bytedance_icassp}.
+We set the frame rate of the MSA labels to 2 Hz ($T=60$ in Fig. \ref{fig:fig2_linear_pooling_model}).
+For training, we used a batch size ($B$) of 8, the AdamW optimizer~\cite{optimizer_adamw} with a weight decay of 0.01, a learning rate of 0.0001, a warmup period of 5 epochs, and cosine annealing for the remaining 95 epochs.
+The model with the highest validation score was selected.
+For post-processing, we applied the peak-picking algorithm~\cite{MSA_2014_ullrich} to detect boundaries, then chose the function labels with the highest average probability in each segment~\cite{MSA_2022_bytedance_icassp}.